-You’ll need a strong leadership capacity, the ability to communicate with a diverse range of people.
-It helps if you are a role model in the workplace and can support others as they grow and develop so they can succeed, she adds.
+You need a strong leadership capacity and the ability to communicate with a diverse range of people.
+It helps if you are a role model in the workplace and can support others as they grow and develop so they can succeed, Harbour adds.

 Nail this skill, and you can work in many fields.

-Knowing which jobs to shun can be as helpful as knowing which to pursue: “Avoid These Dead-End Careers: 7 Jobs That Ask Too Much and Pay Too Little.”
+Knowing which jobs to shun can be as helpful as knowing which to pursue.
+Check out “Avoid These Dead-End Careers: 7 Jobs That Ask Too Much and Pay Too Little.”